bryanwb/sellsword/README.md

 Sellsword knows about a few applications by default but these can be overriden

 .ssw/
-     app_name/
+     config/
-             app_name-env.ssw  # this is just a yaml file, .ssw extension is used to avoid conflicts
+             aws.ssw  # this is just a yaml file, .ssw extension is used to avoid conflicts
                            # with the application's own configuration files

-Example configuration for AWS
+Example environment for AWS

 .ssw/
      aws/